TUJJIEVE/COOL_COMPILER/README.md

       }
 ```
 * For each class there is a `ArrayList` maintained .
 In each index of  arraylist a `HashMap` is maintained.
 The indices of the `Arraylist` represent the scope of the program in a particular class.
 The `HashMap` has name of `features` as key and its `ASTnode` as value .
+* All the inbuilt functions , features of classes are stored in the outermost scope with scope value 0.
 * `insertClass` funtion is used to insert class in Scopetable . this will create a new object adds to existing hashTable.
 * `serchTable` function is used to search in Hashtable.iterates over the Hashvalues to match key if key is matched it returns value otherwise it returns null.
 * `enterScope` function for entering in a new scope .